Disabled PhD Students – Your Legal Rights

 This page provides a summary of the legislation that protects the rights of disabled PhD students in the UK.
 It focusses on the Equality Act 2010.

 If you plan to study a PhD abroad you should contact your prospective university or the ministry of education in the country where you wish to study.
 Students in the EU can also access information on policies and strategies for protecting people with disabilities at the European Commission website.

 Introduction: disabled PhD students and the UK Equality Act

 The legal rights of disabled PhD students in the UK are protected by the Equality Act 2010.
-This prevents a higher education institution from discriminating against you on the basis of a disability.
-It also prevents you being disadvantaged (for example, by being unable to access buildings and facilities).
+This stops a higher education institution from discriminating against you on the basis of a disability.
+It also prevents you from being disadvantaged because of your disability (for example, by being unable to access buildings and facilities).

 The full Equality Act covers a wide range of personal circumstances.
 We’ve summarised the material that applies to the legal rights of disabled PhD students on this page.

-Your university cannot be held to have discriminated against, or disadvantaged, you if it is not aware of your disability.
+Your university cannot be held to have disadvantaged or discriminated against you if it isn’t aware of your disability.
 You aren't legally obliged to inform a university of an existing disability when applying for a PhD.
 But choosing not to do so may make it harder to access the support you are entitled to.

 A disability will not exempt you from fulfilling the core requirements of your PhD.
 (These include the research, submission and defence of an original doctoral thesis).

 Where a university is aware of a disability, it will usually do its best to help provide extra support to you as a research student.
 This may involve general help with accessibility and support.
 Or it could mean allowing you an extended period in which to complete and submit your thesis.
 Universities will also attempt to arrange your viva voce exam or ‘thesis defence’ in a way that minimises the effect of any issues arising from your condition.

 Defining disability, chronic illness and learning difficulties under the Equality Act